-I am a NERC Advanced Research Fellow in the Atmospheric Chemistry Research Group at the University of Bristol, and a Research Associate at the Center for Global Change Science at the Massachusetts Institute of Technology, where I was previously a Research Scientist.
-Before working at MIT, I studied for a PhD in Atmospheric Physics at Imperial College London.
-I have a degree in Physics from Cambridge University, where I studied at Clare College.
+I am a senior lecturer in the Atmospheric Chemistry Research Group at the University of Bristol, where I was previously a NERC Advanced Research Fellow.
+Before moving to Bristol, I worked at the Massachusetts Institute of Technology (MIT) as a Research Scientist in the Center for Global Change Science.
+I have PhD in Atmospheric Physics from Imperial College London, and a degree in Physics from Cambridge University, where I studied at Clare College.

 The blog page of this website gives a summary of some of the work we have been doing recently.
 Please take a look, and feel free to email me if you have any questions (matt dot rigby at bristol dot ac dot uk).